notoriousbfg/tim/NOTES.md

 Does join return a list to print?

 Or are all the methods properties of the list and then get evaluated later?
 Yes, probably.

+Will a user defined function only be callable as an argument to a native function?

+There will probably never be a callable on its own.
+It will always be a list function, so I should write it as such.